Treaty of Lisbon (1668): Background

 By 1640, the Habsburg king, Philip IV of Spain (Philip III of Portugal), could no longer count on the trust, support or loyalty of most Portuguese nobles.
 The country was overtaxed, and Portuguese colonies had been left unprotected.
 Portugal, like many of Philip's domains, was on the verge of open rebellion.

-After 60 years of living under the rule of Spanish kings, a small band of conspirators in Lisbon rebelled, and the Duke of Braganza was acclaimed King of Portugal as John IV on 1 December 1640, who took advantage of a simultaneous revolt in Catalonia and Spain's ongoing conflict with France.
+After 60 years of living under the rule of Spanish kings, a small band of conspirators in Lisbon rebelled, and the Duke of Braganza was proclaimed King of Portugal as John IV on 1 December 1640, who took advantage of a simultaneous revolt in Catalonia and Spain's ongoing conflict with France.
 Thus began the 28-year Portuguese Restoration War.

 At first, Portugal lost many of its colonial possessions to the opportunistic Dutch.
 Portugal's military strength was reserved for protecting its own frontiers against Spanish incursions, but after 1648, the end of the Thirty Years' War allowed the reversal of those misfortunes.
 Portugal regained its colonies in Angola, São Tomé and Brazil by 1654.

 In 1652, Catalonia's rebellion against Spain collapsed, and in 1659, Spain ended its war with France and so there were grounds for Spanish optimism in its struggle to regain control over Portugal.
 However, Portugal could draw on the wealth of Brazil and the aid of first France and then England, but Spain's finances were perpetually in crisis.

 A series of successes by the Portuguese, with the help of a British brigade, made it clear that the Iberian Peninsula would not be reunited under Spanish rule.
-The first took place on 8 June 1663, when the count of Vila Flor, Sancho Manoel de Vilhena, with Marshal Schomberg by his side, utterly defeated John of Austria the Younger, an illegitimate son of Philip IV, at the Battle of Ameixial before he retook Évora, which had been captured earlier that year.
+The first took place on 8 June 1663, when the count of Vila Flor, Sancho Manoel de Vilhena, with Marshal Frederick Schomberg by his side, utterly defeated John of Austria the Younger, an illegitimate son of Philip IV, at the Battle of Ameixial before he retook Évora, which had been captured earlier that year.
 One year later, on 7 July 1664, Pedro Jacques de Magalhães, a local military leader, defeated the Duke of Osuna at Ciudad Rodrigo in the Salamanca Province of Spain.
 Finally, on 17 June 1665, the marquis of Marialva and Schomberg destroyed a Spanish army, under the Marquis of Caracena at the Battle of Montes Claros, followed by defeat at Vila Viçosa.

 The Spanish failed to gain any compensating advantage.
 A year later, desperate to reduce its military commitments at almost any price, Spain accepted the loss of Portugal.
 A treaty was signed between England and Spain at Madrid in 1667.
 As a result, England mediated the Treaty of Lisbon, which recognised the sovereignty of the House of Braganza.